Things to Do at Teatro Romano

 Things to Do Nearby

-Magnificent baroque cathedral dedicated to Saint Agatha, featuring stunning architecture and the tomb of composer Vincenzo Bellini
+The stunning baroque cathedral dedicated to Sant'Agata, with its impressive facade and the tomb of composer Vincenzo Bellini